tgiesselmann-ep/pynt/README.md

     print args
     print kwargs

+# You can optionally enforce strict task name matching; if left out, the first
+# few characters of the task name are enough to execute the task, as long as
+# the partial name is unambigious
+# __TASK_NAME_RESOLVER__ = 'strict'

 # Default task (if specified) is run when no task is specified in the command line
 # make sure you define the variable __DEFAULT__ after the task is defined
 # A good convention is to define it at the end of the module